marderlab/STG-database-project/README.md

 Editing and deleting conditions
 -------------------------------

-You may edit or delete previously entered condition processed data by selecting a condition entering its index (leftmost column of the html table), choosing your option from the dropdown "Action" button, and clicking "Act on condition".
+You can edit or delete previously entered condition processed data by entering a
+condition: enter its index (leftmost column of the html table), choose your option from the dropdown "Action" button, and click "Act on condition".

 Editing and deleting experiments and metadata
 ---------------------------------------------

-From the "my experiments" or just "experiments" page, you may select a previously entered experiment by its index and select an option from the "Action" dropdown, and then click "Act on experiment".
+To delete or edit a previously entered experiment, select the experiment by entering its index (on the experiments page), choose the appropriate option from the "Action" dropdown, and click "Act on experiment".
 The "Edit / Upload Data (conditions and files)" option will take you to the Experiment page as described above.